 Too much of human suffering has centered around beliefs in God.
 I do not believe that God is knowable or definable, which by definition eliminates the conversation about real or not real.
 Whether a person chooses to believe in a God or not and what God they want to believe in is a personal choice.
 The more important moral questions and concerns are learning how to live and let live, how to love more deeply, how to give all other people the right to live life as they choose, and how to do the least amount of harm to all other life.

 The two most significant forms of corruption in human history have their roots in religion and taxation.
 During modern times policymakers pit groups of people against one another through taxation.
 I want to explore ways to eliminate this form of corruption by promoting a tax system that is straightforward and easy to understand.

-As of February 2017, I have been divorced twice during my life and maintain close relationships with both of my ex-wives.
-I have four children ranging from 16 months to 30 years of age and am about to celebrate my wife Oksana’s and my 14th anniversary.
+As of February 2017, I have four children ranging from 16 months to 30 years of age and just celebrated my wife Oksana’s and my 14th anniversary.